A Goalwise investor asked me this question about a Mutual Fund’s fees just yesterday via email:

-Having said that, Goalwise generally doesn't perform switching before 1 year, by which time the investment becomes free of exit load, and even tax free in the case of equity mutual funds.
+Having said that, Goalwise generally doesn't perform switching before 1 year, by which time the investment becomes free of exit load, and usually even tax free in case of equity mutual funds (LTCG tax on equity mutual funds is exempt upto Rs 1 lakh of gains per FY).
 However, if the need arises we may do switching before/after this period.
 The full rationale of such actions will be provided to you beforehand, and they will only be executed with your explicit permission.

 I hope that sheds light on the matter.
 I request all our users to keep sending in these questions.
 We love answering them :)

 Goalkeeper & CEO @ Goalwise